T20X/notes/C++MemoryModelObjects.md

   p->b = 2;
   return p;

+# std::initializer_list

+internally it storts const T objects and when it is passed to a function the variables are first copied to the stack before been copied to the called function!

 # objects partial re-use

 partial reuse of the object kills the host object, but not all of its subojects! only those re-used!